 Here, you will have to choose one of the following options:

-Choose the second option if you know the number of layers required in your design.
+Choose the first option if you know the number of layers required in your design.

 You will be presented with Sierra Circuits’ recommended solutions as shown below.